waterondaway/waterondaway/README.md

 # Profile of Nonpawit Silabumrungrad

 ## About Me
-I am a student at **Kasetsart University Sriracha Academy**, pursuing my Bachelor's degree with a strong interest in advancing my studies towards a **Master's Degree** and **Ph.D.**.
-My academic focus and passion lie in **Data Science**, **Machine Learning**, **Web Development**, and **App Development**.

-I am dedicated to learning and exploring cutting-edge technologies, and I am driven by the desire to contribute to innovations in the field of technology and science.
+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.

 ## Areas of Interest
-- **Data Science**: I am passionate about analyzing and interpreting complex data to extract valuable insights.
-I enjoy working with statistical models, data analysis tools, and machine learning algorithms.
-- **Machine Learning**: I have a keen interest in developing and implementing machine learning models to solve real-world problems, from classification to predictive analysis.
-- **Web Development**: I love creating interactive and user-friendly websites.
-I am experienced with technologies such as HTML, CSS, JavaScript, and frameworks like React and Node.js.
-- **App Development**: Building mobile applications that are both functional and aesthetically pleasing is something I thoroughly enjoy.
-I work with platforms like Android and iOS, and I am always eager to learn new development tools.
+- **Machine Learning**: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
+- **Web Development**: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
+- **App Development**: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.

 ## Education
-- **Kasetsart University Sriracha Academy**, Bachelor's degree, 2025
+- **Kasetsart University Sriracha Academy**, Bachelor's degree, 2025 (Expected Graduation: November 2025)
+- **Bangkok Christian College**, Robotics and Computer Engineering Track, 2022

 ## Skills
-- **Programming Languages**: Python, JavaScript, Java, C++
+- **Programming Languages**: Python, JavaScript, Java, C++, C, R
 - **Tools & Technologies**:
-  - **Machine Learning**: TensorFlow, scikit-learn, Keras, PyTorch
-  - **Data Science**: Pandas, NumPy, Matplotlib, Seaborn
-  - **Web Development**: HTML, CSS, JavaScript, React, Node.js, Express
-  - **App Development**: Android, iOS, Flutter
-- **Databases**: MySQL, MongoDB
+  - **Machine Learning**: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+  - **Data Science**: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+  - **Web Development**: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+  - **App Development**: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+- **Databases**: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-- **Version Control**: Git, GitHub
+- **Version Control**: Lorem Ipsum is simply dummy text of the printing and typesetting industry.

 ## Projects
-I have worked on several projects in the fields of data science, machine learning, and application development.
-These projects range from machine learning models for data prediction, web applications, and mobile apps that aim to solve real-world problems.
+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.

 ## Goals
-- To pursue advanced degrees in **Data Science**, **Machine Learning**, or **Artificial Intelligence**.
-- To deepen my understanding and skills in **Web Development** and **App Development** through hands-on projects and research.
-- To contribute to groundbreaking projects in technology and develop applications that can make a difference in society.
+Lorem Ipsum is simply dummy text of the printing and typesetting industry.

 ## Contact
 - **Email**: nonpawit.sila@gmail.com
 - **LinkedIn**: https://www.linkedin.com/in/nonpawitsilabumrungrad/
 - **GitHub**: https://github.com/waterondaway/

-Feel free to reach out to me for any collaborations, inquiries, or opportunities in the fields of data science, machine learning, or software development!

 <!---
 waterondaway/waterondaway is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.